o-ran-sc/o-du-l2/docs/api-docs.rst

       a.
 UE Create - Adds UE associated RLC entity and related information as per Section 9.2.4.1 of the AAD Spec.

       b.
-UE Reconfiguration - Reconfigures the UE associated RLC entity previously added at RLC, as per Section 9.2.4.1 of the AAD Spec.
+UE Reconfiguration - Reconfigures the UE associated RLC entity previously added at RLC, as per Section 9.2.4.3 of the AAD Spec.

       c.
-DL RRC Message Transfer - Requests RLC to deliver RRC message from CU to the UE, as per Section 9.2.4.3 of the AAD Spec.
+DL RRC Message Transfer - Requests RLC to deliver RRC message from CU to the UE, as per Section 9.2.4.7 of the AAD Spec.

+      d.
+UE Delete Request - Deletes UE associated RLC entity and related information as per Section 9.2.4.5 of the AAD Spec.

    B. RLC to DU APP

       a.
-UL RRC Message Tranfer - Delivers RRC Message from UE to CU as per Section 9.2.4.4 of the AAD spec.
+UE Create Response - Response to UE Create Request from DU APP, as per Section 9.2.4.3

       b.
+UE Reconfiguration Response - Response to UE Recofiguration Request from DU APP, as per Section 9.2.4.4

+      c.
+UL RRC Message Tranfer - Delivers RRC Message from UE to CU as per Section 9.2.4.8 of the AAD spec.

-RRC Message Delivery Report - Informs DU Manager on failed/successful delivery of a DL RRC message to UE, as per Section 9.2.4.5 of the AAD Spec.
+      d.
+RRC Message Delivery Report - Informs DU Manager on failed/successful delivery of a DL RRC message to UE, as per Section 9.2.4.9 of the AAD Spec.

+      e.
+UE Delete Response - Response to UE Delete Request from DU APP, as per section 9.2.4.6

 Additional APIs
 ----------------